alexzhangs/aws-cfn-vpn/README.md

 * 1 nested VPC peer accepter stack if set `EnableVpcPeerAccepter=1`.

     It accepts the VPC peer connection request from another VPC.
-The VPC peer connection is used to create a private network connection between manager stack and node stack, to protect the multi-user API from opening to the public internet.
+The VPC peer connection is used to create a private network connection between the manager stack and node stack, to protect the multi-user API from opening to the public internet.

     For the details check
     [aws-cfn-vpc-peer-accepter](https://github.com/alexzhangs/aws-cfn-vpc-peer-accepter).